Objectives

 Lower level protocols: - (SDH/SONET)

 There are 2 variants in application: the transparent (GFP-T) and the framed (GFP-F) variant; our interest is with the latter.
-It encapsulates a client frame (e.g. Ethernet or PPP) without preamble/start-of-frame/flag and interframe gap in GFP, and transports it through one or more SDH paths (i.e. virtual concatenation using reverse multiplexing).
+It encapsulates a client frame (e.g. Ethernet or PPP) without preamble/start-of-frame and interframe gap in GFP, and transports it through one or more SDH paths (i.e. virtual concatenation using reverse multiplexing).
 Typically 10 Mb/s through VC12-5v (i.e. 5 VC12 channels @ 2.048 Mb/s), 100 Mb/s in VC3-2v, and 1 Gb/s in VC4-7v.
-Commonly, Link Capacity Adjustment Scheme (LCAS) is used to manage the tributing channels.
+Commonly, Link Capacity Adjustment Scheme (LCAS) is used to manage the tributary channels.

 GFP frame (GFP-F) for Ethernet: